 - Handle employee payroll

-You will also need to apply for a Federal Tax ID, called an EIN (Employee Identification Number).
-The IRS uses this number to measure your federal tax obligation based on the money you earn through your business.
+You can apply for the Employee Identification Number through the IRS.
+The IRS uses the EIN to measure your federal tax obligation based on the money you earn through your Maine business.

 The EIN may be referred to by various other titles, such as Taxpayer Identification Number (TIN), Federal Employee Identification Number (FEIN), or Federal Tax Number.
-No matter what name it’s called, it serves the same purpose and will be a requirement if you wish to pursue a financial footprint with your LLC Maine.
+No matter what name it’s called, it serves the same purpose and will be a requirement if you wish to pursue a financial footprint with your Maine LLC.

 Let Us Help You!